trflynn89/flymake/README.md

 The resulting flags used when compiling and linking files in a directory are the global flags defined in `flags.mk` followed by any of the per-directory variants listed above.

-Until opt-out of strict warnings is provided, this mechanism may be used to selectively disable warnings or disable all warnings (`-w`).